livestock3d/livestock/README.md

 Livestock is the name of the plug-in for Grasshopper, that has been developed for the thesis of Christian Kongsgaard.
 Livestock is currently being developed and maintained by Christian Kongsgaard and Kristoffer Negendahl.

+# Notes
+model hygro and hydrothermal effects on the micro climate around buildings to enable/evaluate sustainable solutions, where those effects are incorporated.

+aims at being a high performance package, by implementing the [Livestock Template Method](https://ocni-dtu.github.io/how-is-it-working.html) for fast and scalable computations.

+# Imposter Syndrome